MUNsdh/readthedocs/docs/source/3D Printing in the Student Design Hub.rst

 .. figure:: ../_static/images/raft.png
     :figwidth: 600px
     :target: ../_static/images/raft.png
-A Raft

-4. **Coat the bed with glue / hairspray:** If all else fails, coating the area of the heatbed where the print is to be printed on with a glue stick or hairspray will help improve bed adhesion.
+4. **Coat the bed with glue / hairspray:** If all else fails, coating the area of the heatbed where the print is to be printed on with a glue stick (preferred) or hairspray will help improve bed adhesion.
+Another popular choice is to use blue painters tape to improve bed adhesion.
+A guide for applying blue painters tape can be found here: https://tapemanblue.com/blogs/tips-tricks/blue-tape-for-3d-printing

 No Large Flat Surface to Start Print From
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^